hongxin/csmath-2020/hw/README.md

 + [Homework 05](hw05.md) ⇒ 2D SVM

 ## Report instruction
+All homework must be implemented in the [jupyter notebook](https://jupyter.org/install.html).
 Please follow this [instruction](../pdf/jupyternotebook.pdf) to write a corresponding report for each homework.

 ## Optional exercises